The Best Tracker Funds

 A UK Government bond fund is higher risk than a global fund because it is far less diverse.
 For example, Vanguard’s UK Government Bond Fund only holds 58 bonds versus the 10,000+ bonds in the Global Fund.

-Here are the return comparisons both funds launched in 2009:
+Here are the return comparisons of both funds launched in 2009:

 If you still feel you want to hold some more UK bonds, a mix of the Global Bond and UK Bond funds would be a good solution.